Zhouc02/SpaMEDM/README.md

 ## Dataset
-The datasets are specifically described in "Data and code availability" section.
+The datasets are specifically described in "Data Availability" section.

 ## Requirement
 ### Conda envs